DQLin/LGHDemo/README.md

 _All options related to techniques used in the paper._

 Debug View
-    : Iterate through 4 different debug views for shadow sampling - stochastic and filtered results of unshadowed and shadowed indirect lighting
+    : Iterate through 4 different debug views for shadow sampling - stochastic and filtered results of unshadowed and shadowed indirect lighting.

 Direct Lighting Only
-    : Switch off all indirect illumination
+    : Switch off all indirect illumination.

 Enable Indirect Shadow
-    : Switch on shadow in indirect illumination
+    : Switch on shadow in indirect illumination.

 Enable Shadow TAA
-    : Switch on temporal anti-aliasing for indirect illumination shadow, see section 4.3 last paragraph in the paper
+    : Switch on temporal anti-aliasing for indirect illumination shadow, see section 4.3 last paragraph in the paper.

 Enable Temporal Random
-    : Switch on changing pseudo-random seed for shadow sampling in every frame.
+    : Enable this to change pseudo-random seed for shadow sampling in every frame.
 Deterministic bias for indirect shadow sampling can be eliminated when this is on.
 It is recommended to combine this with Shadow TAA and SVGF filtering.

 Filter Type for Shadows